AI-SysBio/REGIR/REGIR/SBML/README.md

 ## Interacting with SBML files

-The Systems Biology Markup Language (SBML) is a representation format based on XML, used to store and share computational models.
-It is a standard for representing computational models in systems biology.
+The Systems Biology Markup Language (SBML) is a representation format based on XML, used to store and share computational models, and is a standard for representing computational models in systems biology.
 REGIR can read and write models in the SBML format.
-If you want to wotk wit hSBML files, you first need to install the `libSBML` and `simplesbml` libraries with:
+If you want to work with SBML files, you first need to install the `libSBML` and `simplesbml` libraries with:

 	- pip install libSBML
 	- pip install simplesbml